kemalcr/kemalcr.com/guide.md

 # [Environment](#environment)

-Kemal respects `KEMAL_ENV` environment variable and `Kemal.config.env`.
-By default this is `development`.
+Kemal respects the `KEMAL_ENV` environment variable and `Kemal.config.env`.
+It is set to `development` by default.

-To change
+To change this value to `production`, for example, use:

 ```
 $ export KEMAL_ENV=production
 ```

-or in your code
+If you prefer to do this from within your application, use:

 ```ruby
 Kemal.config.env = "production"